thomas-davidson/hello-world/README.md

-# hello-worldd
+# hello-world
-These changes should be highlighted in red.
+This should be highlighted in green.
+The last letter of the line above should be in red.